cyclus/cycamore/README.rst

 We happily welcome new developers into the Cyclus Developer Team.
 If you are willing to contribute into Cyclus, please follow this procedure:

 #.
-Fork Cyclus repository,
+Fork Cycamore repository,

 #.
 Create a working branch on you fork from the `develop` branch,

 #.
-Implement your modification of the Cyclus source code,
+Implement your modification of the Cycamore source code,

 #.
-Submit a Pull request into `Cyclus/develop` branch,
+Submit a Pull request into `Cycamore/develop` branch,

 #.
 Wait for reviews/merge (the Puller cannot be the Merger).